ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

 ---
 title: Christ of the Abyss
 subtitle: Finding Jesus in the Depths
-description: "Close to 1,000 feet off Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
-It has been there since August 22, 1954."
+description: "Close to 1,000 feet off Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea."
 date: 2024-05-06 00:00:00 -0700
 published: false
 issue: 1